-To BLE or not BLE – Bluetooth Beacons or Geofences?
+To BLE or Not BLE: Using Bluetooth Beacons or Geofences

 Congratulations you’ve launched your mobile app!
 But you want to enhance the functionality with location-based trigger messages or other location-specific app features.
 On today’s mobile platforms, you have two primary options when choosing to enable location features in your application geofencing and Bluetooth beacons.
 Bluetooth beacons are getting a lot of attention these days but when a geofence fits, wear it.

 A geofence is a virtual fence around a given geographic area.
 The geofence information is used by mobile devices to trigger events when an app in a mobile device breaches the fence.
 (Please Note: Users need to be opted-in via an app to receive these notifications) For instance when someone device comes within 100 meters of the latitude and longitude representing the center of your building, using cellular, Wi-Fi and GPS, the device will deliver an ‘Arrival’ event to that geofence.
 Once the opted-in user’s mobile device leaves the geofence, the device delivers a ‘Departure’ event from the geofence.
 For an optimal user experience, it’s best to use passive, ambient geofences that can run in the background and wake in opted-in user’s devices when they breach a geofence.

 What is a beacon?